davidthings/mocad/tutorial/tutorial.md

 Sometimes the basic geometry for a part is already available in STL form.

 STL geometry can be imported using the import statement.
-Here, for example, we import the robot from Make Magazine.
+Here, for example, we import the robot from Make Magazine's 3D printer test suite.

 ```
 color( Red )